rtansf/cubify/README.md

     binnedCubeRows = cubify.getBinnedCubeRows('purchasesCubeSet')

 Now Let's create our cube set using the createCubeSet using custom binnings and aggregations.
 We will call this cube set, 'purchasesCubeSet2'.
+We have seen the binning definitions (binnings.json)  and aggregation definitions (aggs.json) in tutorial 1.
+We will now use these definitions together with the source data defined in purchases.csv to create our cube set, called "purchasesCubeSet".
 Here's the code:

     with open('binnings.json') as binnings_file: